AaronG-433/Chance-A-Restaurant/README.md

 # Chance A Restaurant
+### What this app does
+This app takes in distance from the user and desired type of food (Ex: chinese, tacos, cheap, etc.) and randomly picks then returns a restaurant that fits this criteria.

 ### Backstory
 This app was developed using React.js and was my first attempt at designing and building an app.
 I originally came up with the idea for this app during a round table discussion of what to eat for dinner with my friends.
 We tend to take a while to pick so I asked my friends and it was decided that if I made an app to randomly pick restaurants, we would use it to speed up the process and get some FOOD!!!